Kong/docs.konghq.com/app/_hub/kong-inc/ai-proxy-advanced/how-to/llm-provider-integration-guides/_azure.md

 ### Set up route and plugin

-Now you can create an AI Proxy Advanced route and plugin configuration:
+Now you can create an AI Proxy Advanced route and plugin configuration.

-{% navtabs %}
-{% navtab Kong Admin API %}

 Create the route: